-Comment F:

-If the receipt is missing from the file, the examiner, in an appropriate case, may wish to rely upon the docket entry made by the clerk in accordance with Rule 4.1(1) or Rule 4.3 (B)(1) with respect to the fact of notification.

-Rules 4.1(1) and 4.3(B)(1) of the Ohio Rules specifically provide that "the clerk shall file the return receipt or returned envelope in this action."
+Comment F: If the receipt is missing from the file, the examining attorney, in an appropriate case, may wish to rely upon the docket entry made by the clerk in accordance with Rule 4.1 or Rule 4.3 (B)(1) of the Ohio Rules of Civil Procedure with respect to the fact of notification.
+Rules 4.1 and 4.3(B)(1) of the Ohio Rules of Civil Procedure specifically provide that "the clerk shall file the return receipt or returned envelope in this action."
+(Amended November 7, 1981; amended November 11, 1972.
+Standard F originally effective April 29, 1971) Problem G: